Forelock: Purpose

 Little research has been published on the purpose of the forelock.
 However, the thick forelock is more prevalent in breeds developed in the cold, wet climates of northern Europe and is minimal on wild horse subspecies and other equine species adapted to hot, dry climates, such as the zebra or donkey.
 It tends to be fine and thin on many oriental horse breeds, even if they otherwise have long manes and tails.
 Thus, it may play a role in temperature regulation and to keep pests at bay.

 Grooming

-In competition the forelock is braided for some events, such as those in the dressage and hunt seat disciplines.
+Grooming a forelock is dependent on what activities the horse will perform and the horse's breed standard.
+In certain horse sport competitions, such as dressage and hunter-under-saddle, the forelock is braided.
 Conversely, some breeds, such as the Andalusian, are usually shown with a long, full, forelock that is never braided.
 Other breeds may confine the forelock with rubber bands and anchor it to the bridle.
 The forelock may also be roached (shaved off) in some competitions, such as polo.
+Quarter horses showing with the AQHA must leave their forelocks unshaved, even when the rest of the mane is roached.